Newborn

 She bent her teeth to the neck of the closest dying boy.
 "You waited too long."

 Later, after Victor showed her how to cake the bodies inside and out with lime and dispose them several hundred feet below the house, they whispered once more in the attic.
-She poked a hole in the roof to lift an asphalt shingle and pointed out the outdoor outfitting shop at the end of the town.
+She poked a hole in the roof to lift an asphalt shingle and called his attention to the outdoor outfitting shop at the end of the town.
 From the attic, they could readily identify the silhouette of the pinnacle of a totem pole, bearing at its apex the spread wings of a golden eagle.

 "One of the wolves is there," she told him.
 "Yes, that's right," she added, in response to his shock.
 "A Quileute wolf.
 One of those unnatural creations you've been telling me about."